mlangumier/portfolio-next/README.md

 There are a few steps required to setup the environment.
 Instead of using `localhost:3000` during development, we'll be using `https://mathieulangumier.local`.
 By doing so, the experience while developing will be much closer to the one in production and will allow us to detect issues more effectively.

+If you want to quickly check out the project without any of this, forget these steps and simply use `npm run dev` after you've installed the dependencies.

 ### Step 1 - Change the host name

 In the file `~/../../etc/hosts`, add the name `mathieulangumier.local` to the list host names.